Kveggjeter/BacBackend/README.md

 # Overview

-[Simply Tidings](https://www.simplytidings.com/) is a GIS for news, where the sources are scraped from various sources.
+[Simply Tidings](https://www.simplytidings.com/) is a GIS for news, where newsarticles are scraped from various trusted sources like AP, Reuters and France24.

 This is the backend of said GIS.
 It contains webcrawler logic and webscraping.